levskaya/eschersketch/src/components/help.md

 ## Et Cetera

+For further reading I highly recommend:
-I highly recommend the compilation [Designa][designa] from Wooden Books, especially it's chapter by Daud Sutton on Islamic Design.
+ - The compilation [Designa][designa] from Wooden Books, especially it's book by Daud Sutton on Islamic Design.
+ - David Wade's [Pattern in Islamic Art][patislart]
+ - Craig Kaplan's [thesis][cskthesis] and [lecture][csktalk] on the math behind some Islamic geometric patterns.
+ - A [video][zillijvid] of the Moroccan Zillij tilework and other symmetric craftwork done for the Met by traditional artisans.
+ - A [video][kumikovid1] showing the Japanese tradition of Kumiko Zaiku - intricate symmetric latticework.

 The source code for Eschersketch is available on [github][gh].